Exclusive: Hong Kong police obtain financial records of arrested democracy activists

 Banks “are between a rock and a hard place,” said Steve Tsang, director of the China Institute at the School of Oriental and African Studies, part of the University of London in Britain.
 “When the police come and ask for whatever, as long as it is in accordance with the laws of Hong Kong, they have to comply,” he said.
 “This can conflict with the expectations people have of their multinationals back in their home country.”

-Reporting by Jessie Pang, Alun John, Sumeet Chatterjee in Hong Kong; Additional reporting by Sharon Tam in Hong Kong; Editing by Anne Marie Roantree and Bill Rigby
+Reporting by Jessie Pang, Alun John, Sumeet Chatterjee in Hong Kong; Additional reporting by Sharon Tam in Hong Kong; Editing by Anne Marie Roantree, Bill Rigby and Jon Boyle

 Our Standards: The Thomson Reuters Trust Principles.